Masha

 In Russian, Masha (Маша) is a diminutive of Maria.
+Also as in Ukrainian is a diminutive of Mariia or Mariya.
 It has been used as a nickname or as a pet name for women named Maria or Marie.
 An alternative spelling in the Latin alphabet is "Macha".
 In Serbo-Croatian and Slovene, "Maša" is a diminutive of "Marija" but can be a given name in its own right.

 The Jewish name Masha (מַשה) is of Biblical extraction.
 Tradition has it that the first Masha was named after a departed male named Moshe (Moses).

 Other diminutives of Maria

 There are a large number of diminutives (nicknames) in Russian for Maria beside Masha: